sunnamed434/sunnamed434.github.io/_posts/2023-02-13-c-code-optimization-tricks.md

 The first thing is when we're doing optimization we know how things work, for example, details of implementation, and the specific things, also very often it's easy to do a mistake and add an optimization trick that you found here, doesn't check it out, and your optimization will get even worse than before, on the other hand, it's not hard to do right.

-You don't really need to be a .NET Senior to write optimized code for your project, knowing the basics is enough, but sometimes would be useful to be Senior to know the more tricks based on huge background experience.
+You don't really need to be a .NET Senior to write optimized code for your project, knowing the basics is enough, but sometimes would be useful to be a Senior to know the more tricks based on huge background experience.

 ## Setup
 ![BenchmarkDotNet Logo](/assets/images/c-code-optimization-tricks/benchmarkdotnet-logo.png)

-In case when you want to test the perfomance of something the best and popular way in .NET is to use [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet), also this post is based on this library, you will understand later, why.
+In case when you want to test the perfomance of something I highly recommend you to use the best and most popular way in .NET is [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet), also this post is based on this library, you will understand later, why.
 As an example why this library is so popular, even the [dotnet perfomance](https://github.com/dotnet/performance) uses this library for the benchmarking.

 Very simple example of the benchmark:
 ```csharp